MarkNahabedian/Sudoku/README.md

 not contain matching values.
 Each `Group` has a list of its menber cells and a list of constraints that apply to the cells of that group.

+`puzzle.DoConstraints()` propagates constraints until exhaustion.
+This will hopefully yield a solution.

 ## Constraints